banggeul/threeanimalsv2/README.md

 # Three Animals V.2 - Hot Hand Thinking in Children

-This is an archived Node.js + Express web application originally deployed on Heroku.
+This is an archived Node.js + Express web application originally developed for iPad Pro(12inch).
 It interfaces with a MongoDB Atlas cluster and provides multiple experiment tasks and logging endpoints.

 ## Overview